 How does repeating classes impact my financial aid eligibility?

 Repeated courses are included in determining total hours attempted and are included in the 150 percent limit.
 Courses may be repeated to improve a grade of D, F or U.

-What if I change my program of study or have not attended college for awhile?
+What if I change my program of study or have not attended college for a while?

 If a student changes programs/majors or reenters college after a prolonged absence they will need to complete a DegreeWorks degree/certificate evaluation and provide this to the Financial Aid Office to establish limits for any remaining financial aid eligibility.
 The student is responsible for completing the degree evaluation and returning it to the Financial Aid Office at the earliest possible date.
-Your academic advisor can help you with completing the degree evaluation and help you with developing an academic success plan.
+Your Navigator can help you with completing the degree evaluation and help you with developing an academic success plan.

 What happens if I exceed the maximum number of credit hours (150 percent limit)?

 Upon reaching the maximum allowable eligibility, students may continue to enroll at SFCC, but must do so without federal financial aid assistance.